The Head Element and Related Elements

 The document can be queried with a keyword search by adding a question mark to the end of the document address, followed by a list of keywords separated by plus signs.
 See the network address format for more information.

 Note: A server normally generates the ISINDEX tag automatically.
 If added by hand to an HTML document, the browser assumes that the server can handle a search on the document.
-Obviously the server must have this capability for it to work: simply adding in the document is not enough to make searches happen if the server does not have a search engine!
+Obviously the server must have this capability for it to work: simply adding

 The URL used for processing queries can be overridden with the HREF attribute.
 You can also use the PROMPT attribute to change the default prompt supplied by the browser, e.g.